robinrendle/robinrendle.com/_projects/figma-ui-kit.markdown

 dateRange: November 2018 – January 2019
 role: Built the UI Kit from the ground up.
 results: 'High quality documentation for Gusto’s design patterns and components.'
 extract: 'At Gusto the design team uses Figma to make mockups and prototypes of new features as well as wireframes for potential improvements to be made.
-I noticed that there were a lot of discrepancies between what designers were making and what engineers would implement so I made a UI Kit to improve communication between teams.'
+I noticed that there were a lot of discrepancies between what designers were making and what engineers would implement though so I made a UI Kit to improve communication between teams.
+This included a list of every component including detailed documentation about typesetting, colors, icons, and illustrations.'
 endDate: 02/2018
 company: Gusto
 layout: projects-detail